robang74/chatgpt-answered-prompts/paper-money-financial-communism-03.md

 The price of gold can grow because the need for gold is stronger than its availability (a classic demand-offer balance).
 However, the gold price can also increase because there is a surplus of fiat currency.

 Something that has been created without a finite back-up and thus dilutes its value.
-Which is exactly what "quantitative easing" means "dilution of value" literally.
+Which is exactly what "quantitative easing" means[:] "dilution of value" literally.
 In fact, "quantity" is necessarily the real value because the nominal value of a banknote will not change.
-Hence, we need more banknotes.
+Hence, we need more banknotes [to buy the same thing].

 Then we have a lot of people that live on a fixed nominal value incoming, they have a job or do a work to earn money.
 But the prices of everything are going up.
 They can work more, or they can spend less or they can borrow money.

-At this time many US people have more than a job, which means that they are selling their precious finite resource called life-time in bigger volume than before to conduct the same living style or do not lose their real-estate propriety.
+At this time many US people have more than a job, which means that they are selling their precious finite resource called [life-]time in bigger volume than before to conduct the same living style or do not lose their real-estate propriety.

 In the long term, the QE will lead them to surrender.
 They were doomed to give up the ownership of their house after having given up a progressively increasing part of their time.